 Since the universe of mutual funds is vast with hundreds of funds out there, investors can use the new riskometer to choose schemes which are in sync with their risk appetite.
 This meter is especially useful to investors who are new to the world of mutual funds and usually depend on the advice of their financial advisors.

-However, it is important to note that although the riskometer can give an overall idea of the risk level there are many factors involved that should be considered while selecting a fund and a riskometer should not be the sole indicator.
+However, However, it is essential to note that although the riskometer can give an overall idea of the risk level, there are many factors involved that should be considered while selecting a fund and a riskometer should not be the sole indicator.

-Hence it is important to do your homework and judiciously make the decision regarding your investments.
-Confused?
-Don’t worry, we have already done this research for you.
-With Cleartax you can invest in the best performing mutual funds handpicked by experts.
+Hence, it is important to do your homework and judiciously make the decision regarding your investments.
+Are you confused?
+Don’t worry; we have already done this research for you.
+With ClearTax, you can invest in the best performing mutual funds handpicked by experts.